Omarplayz233/pearify/README.md

-This funny extension adds the famous YouTuber **RoyalPear** (or tropius) to every nook and cranny of YouTube! (also featuring nera and aren) This includes:
+This funny extension adds the famous YouTuber **RoyalPear** (or tropius) to every nook and cranny of YouTube! (also featuring nera and aren) This includes the thumbnails, thumbnails, thumbnails... oh and the logo too.
-- thumbnails
-- thumbnails
-- ..and more thumbnails..
-- oh yeah the logo too

 [![Button Download Firefox]][Download Firefox] [![Button Download Chrome]][Download Chrome]